 You can also clone a version you’ve created in order to test different variations of the version you’re deciding on.
 For example, if you wanted to try out what effect the render critical CSS version would have in conflation with the lazy load images you could clone the CSS version and add the lazy load images function to it and test both together.

 You can also preview a version you have created before you activate the version.
 Click "Preview" to preview the version and "Activate" to activate the version:

 Before activating a version, you can preview it (under actions) to review the changes on your site.
 You can also perform a site speed score test on a preview version.
 It is highly recommended that you preview any version before setting it live.

-*note: when you are looking at a previewed version, you are cookied in.
-You will need to clear your cookies in order to look at the original site.
+Note: When you are looking at a previewed version, you are cookied in.
+You will need to click "Clear Preview Version" once you are done in order to look at the original site.